-Interdepartmental misunderstandings are just one of the minor governance risks involved with a project of this scale.
+Interdepartmental misunderstandings are just one of the minor data migration challenges involved with a project of this scale.
 Reporting to stakeholders about your team's emails and them being misunderstood is not a situation you want to face — especially not when other leaders have a limited understanding of the root operational challenges.

 Sidestepping a Culture Clash

 The tech department is a place where people rely on facts and work with logical systems.
 If you know the process, the variables and the configuration, then you know the outcome.

 This type of ecosystem needs a few things to thrive.
 It needs full-time problem solvers.
 It needs evolving, challenging or complex tasks.
 It needs a foundation: everyone needs to have a certain hard-skill and knowledge to contribute.
 The list goes on, and nearly every single item can cause Office 365 migration challenges.

 C-suite leaders know that the IT team is not the best choice for the job — it's the only choice.
 Simply put, your company is faced with an impossible situation when it comes to this project:

 - Your organization needs to do it,

 - You're leading the team they'll choose to do it,

 - Your team has better things to do and lacks the right resources, but